aerogear-attic/aerogear-mobile-intellij-plugin/doc/client-config.md

 ![](images/config-popup.png)

-Select the directory you want the config file to be stored and an appropriate name for your file.
+Select the directory where you want the config file to be stored and choose an appropriate name for the file.
 Once you click ok, a new SDK config file will be generated for you automatically in your desired directory.

 ![](images/config-new.png)